How Online Learning Works

 All of the course content, materials and assignments will be available within your course site.
 Depending on the course, you may need to complete a final assessment in a proctored environment on campus, off-campus or virtually.

 Once you enrol in an online course and gain access to your course site, you will find that the course materials take a variety of different forms.
-Any reading materials that your course requires, will be listed in your course outline within your course site.
+Any reading materials/textbooks that your course requires, will be listed in your course outline within your course site.
 Textbooks and supplies are an additional cost and are not included in course fees.

 Will there be exams?